akilada/openlews-prototype-v2/src/lambdas/rag/README.md

 ## Overview

-The RAG Query Engine connects sensor locations to NDIS hazard zones using DynamoDB's GeoHashIndex.
+The RAG Query Engine connects sensor locations to NSDI hazard zones using DynamoDB's GeoHashIndex.
 It provides fast geospatial queries to retrieve relevant geological context for landslide risk assessment.

 This component enables **Strategy A: Contextual Verification** by looking up the hazard zone characteristics for any given sensor location, allowing the detection engine to validate sensor anomalies against geological reality.